The Pros and Cons of a Paid Time Off Policy – PTO

 What Are the Advantages and Disadvantages of a Paid Time Off Policy?

 When an employee needs to take time off from work, the PTO policy enables a certain amount of the time off to be paid hours.
 The employee may use the PTO at their discretion.
-Whether they need the time for doctor's appointments, kid's school conferences, to pick Johnny up at the bus stop, to wait for a furnace repairman, or to recover from the flu.
-The time use is no longer the business of the employer.
+Whether they need the time for doctor's appointments, kid's school conferences, to pick Johnny up at the bus stop, to wait for a furnace repairman to arrive, or to recover from the flu.
+The time use is no longer the business of the employer which is another step in the direction of treating employees like the adult people they are.

 Protecting Both Worker and Employer

-To protect the company workload and customer service, you'll want to require that employees request PTO with at least two days prior notice unless the employee is truly sick.
+To protect the company workload and customer service, you'll want to require that employees request PTO with at least two days prior notice unless the employee is truly sick which is often not predictable.
 Establish other guidelines, as needed, for employee sickness, vacation, and personal time before you adopt a PTO policy.

 Benefits of a Good PTO Policy